tryingsomestuff/Minic/README.md

 * 0.77 : better use of bitboard in pawn eval
 * 0.78 : candidate
 * 0.79 : bug fix in SEE, pondering and analysis mode
+* 0.80 : level from 0 to 10.
+0 is random mover, 10 is full strength

 ## Thanks